gagandeepthapar/gagandeepthapar/README.md

 <h1 align="center">Hi 👋, I'm Gagan</h1>
-<h3 align="center">A passionate Aerospace Engineering (w/ minor in CS) student at Cal Poly SLO excited to work on launch vehicle and spacecraft controls!</h3>
+<h3 align="center">A passionate Aerospace Engineering (w/ minor in CS) student at Cal Poly SLO who's extremely interested in human spaceflight, launch vehicle and spacecraft controls, and problem‐solving!</h3>

 - 🔭 I’m currently working on **a redevelopment of a simulation to control the attitude of a LEO satellite observer**